In this new tutorial, you will learn how to increase your blog’s traffic without building backlinks, just like I did a while ago.

 - Reduce HTTPs Requests: This is a major reason to increase the page loading time.
-If you can reduce HTTPs requests by using CSS sprites, removing unwanted widgets, plugins, etc, you can increase the page loading time very widely.
+If you can reduce HTTPs requests by using CSS sprites, removing unwanted widgets, plugins, etc., you can greatly increase the page loading time.

-- Compress images: You should compress images to load it faster on slow-internet connection places.
+- Compress images: You should compress images to load them faster on slow-internet connection places.

 - Combine all CSS files into one file: More HTTP requests increase the load time.
-So why not trying to combine all CSS code files into one file and load it.
+So why not try to combine all CSS code files into one file and load it?

-Use the Google Page Speed testing tool to check your websites and web pages’ page loading timings.
+Use the Google Page Speed testing tool to check your website and web page loading times.

 Not only search engines like fast-loading web pages but also people too.
 Look at how Amazon does a great job of increasing the page loading speed.
-They have found that every millisecond late to load pages, they lost millions of dollars.
+They have found that they lost millions of dollars every millisecond late to load pages.
 In fact, one second late costs $1.6 billion in sales.

 Reduce website bounce rate

-What will Google think and understand, if someone click the back button after visiting your web page?
+What will Google think and understand if someone clicks the back button after visiting your web page?
 That’s simple.
 I will not show this page on this spot for this keyword again.

 Here are a few tips to reduce the bounce rate to improve website traffic fast.